Skip to main content

 8. Turn off the ceiling fan

-Not only do ceiling fans tend to pick up dust, they swirl it all around the room when you turn them on.
+Not only do ceiling fans tend to pick up dust, but they can also swirl it all around the room when you turn them on.
 Especially if you don’t have a HEPA filter to clear the air, using a ceiling fan could exacerbate your nighttime allergy symptoms.

 9. Take a nighttime allergy relief medication

 You might find there isn’t much you can do to reduce the allergens in your home.
-Maybe you’ve already tried everything and still have nighttime allergy congestion or other symptoms.
 A medication, like FLONASE, can help you manage your discomfort.
-With FLONASE nasal spray products, you’ll experience 24-hour relief from nasal congestion, itchy and watery eyes, and itchy nose – all day and all night – so you can sleep better.4
+Try FLONASE Nighttime Allergy Relief to get a break from your allergy symptoms so you can get to sleep.
+You can also use FLONASE Allergy Relief Nasal Spray to experience 24-hour relief from nasal congestion, itchy and watery eyes, and itchy nose – all day and all night – so you can get to sleep.4

 Put your nighttime allergies to bed

 There’s no good time to experience uncomfortable allergy symptoms, but they can be especially frustrating when you’re trying to sleep.
 By trying a few of these simple tips, you may be able to reduce the allergens that keep you awake.
-And with FLONASE allergy symptom relief products, you can relieve your nighttime nasal congestion and say hello to 24-hour allergy symptom relief.
+And with FLONASE allergy symptom relief products, you can relieve your nighttime symptoms.